Effective Resolutions For Child Custody Disputes

 - Religious instruction and affiliation: Faith and religion are often hotly debated topics between divorcing spouses.
 How to raise the children regarding the type of religion and church attendance can be challenging decisions for divorcing parents to make.

 Like physical custody, there are a few different ways to divide legal custody.
-When divorcing parents are more or less amicable with each other and able to work together, joint legal custody could be a good option.
-In joint legal custody, the parents need to make big decisions about the children together.
-In other cases, one parent retains legal custody alone and is thus authorized to make any and all important decisions regarding the child without the
+When divorcing parents are more or less amicable with each other and are able to work together, joint legal custody could be a good option.
+In joint legal custody, the parents make big decisions about the children together.
+In other cases, one parent retains legal custody alone and is thus solely authorized to make any and all important decisions regarding the child.

 What Options Are Available For Parenting Plans?

 Parents in Minnesota can craft a parenting plan in lieu of a traditional custody award.
 This option allows parents the freedom to create unique parenting plans by allocating time in a way that the parents feel will best benefit their children.

 All parenting plans are subject to court approval.
 Our attorneys at Oney + Kim Family Law, PLLC, in Eagan are intimately familiar with the child custody guidelines and will help you draft a proper plan.
 Email us or call 612-279-8655 to schedule your free consultation.